thetechdog/CubicSplinePyCalc/README.md

 # CubicSplinePyCalc
 A cubic spline calculator in Python 3
 Features:
-- Calculate natural and cubic splines
+- Calculate natural and clamped cubic splines
 - Read and write NPZ files
 - Create NPZ file from custom data or from existing text file
 - Draw and interact with the spline